Ron Rivera likes what he’s seen from Kyle Allen, but Washington’s offensive issues remain

-And yet, Coach Ron Rivera is optimistic.
-With quarterback Kyle Allen at the helm, he sees a young, if depleted, team that still has enough talent to win the NFC East — especially after its upcoming opponent, the Dallas Cowboys, lost in a blowout to the Arizona Cardinals last Monday.
+And yet Coach Ron Rivera is optimistic.
+With quarterback Kyle Allen at the helm, he sees a young if depleted team that still has enough talent to win the NFC East — especially after its upcoming opponent, the Dallas Cowboys, lost in a blowout to the Arizona Cardinals on Monday.

-Though Allen may be regarded by some as a Band-Aid at the quarterback position, Rivera said he believes his play has led to incremental improvements for Washington’s offense.
+Though Allen may be regarded as a Band-Aid at the quarterback position, Rivera said he believes his play has led to incremental improvements for Washington’s offense.

-Washington has lost both games in which Allen has started, but Rivera has found key areas he hopes will serve as building blocks for the future, both short- and long-term.
+Washington has lost both games Allen has started, but Rivera has found key areas he hopes will serve as building blocks for the future, both short and long term.
 The most notable has been Washington’s ability to sustain long drives, which has allowed it to control the clock.
 In Week 6, Washington had a league-high five drives that spanned 10 or more plays.
 Four of those drives resulted in points.
 In the first four games of the season, the team totaled six drives of 10 or more plays.

-What’s changed?
+What changed?

 “Well, we converted on third downs,” Rivera said.
 “I think we were right around 50 percent if not a little over 50 percent last week on third downs.
 That’s big.
-Our first and second downs, we had success where we put ourselves in second-and-short and then we put ourselves in third-and-short.
+Our first and second downs, we had success where we put ourselves in second and short, and then we put ourselves in third and short.
 When you’re converting that way, that’s huge.
 It gives you an opportunity to maintain the ball."

-In the first quarter of the season, Washington converted a league-worst 33.3 percent of its third-down attempts, But with Allen at quarterback, the team converted 50 percent of its attempts.
-Week 6 was also the first game this season in which Washington outgained its opponent by at least 10 yards (97), and the first time it recorded more big plays (rushes of 10-plus yards and catches of at least 20 yards) than it allowed.
+In the first quarter of the season, Washington converted a league-worst 33.3 percent of its third-down attempts.
+But with Allen at quarterback, the team converted 50 percent of its attempts.
+Week 6 also was the first game this season in which Washington outgained its opponent by at least 10 yards (97), and the first time it recorded more big plays (rushes of 10-plus yards and catches of at least 20 yards) than it allowed.

-Yet, for the small steps forward Washington has taken on offense, it continues to take giant leaps backward.
+Yet for the small steps forward Washington has taken on offense, it continues to take giant leaps backward.
 At times those mistakes have come from Allen and the offense.
-Rivera and offensive coordinator Scott Turner — both of whom coached Allen in Carolina for two seasons — have stressed the need for him to play within himself and the system, because forcing plays often got him into trouble last season, when he averaged nearly two giveaways a game.
+Rivera and offensive coordinator Scott Turner — both of whom coached Allen with Carolina for two seasons — have stressed the need for him to play within himself and the system because forcing plays often got him into trouble last season, when he averaged nearly two giveaways a game.

-Last Sunday, he had two turnovers — an interception and fumble — that led to 14 points for the Giants.
+On Sunday, he had two turnovers — an interception and fumble — that led to 14 Giants points.

 “A lot of that has to do with decision-making,” Turner said. “...
 The first thing you have to do is protect the ball.
 He’d be the first person to tell you that.
 Trust in the rest of your team that we’re going to get a punt off, we’ll pin them, it’s a tie game.
 So, we talk a lot about: ‘Play the game, don’t play plays.’
 I think just understanding situations is big and know when to say when.”